mlmedia/js-plugin-accordion/README.md

 ```

 ###Style the plugin with CSS###
-The demo pages have some basic CSS to add some structure to the page, which can be seen here: http://dev.dockstreetmedia.com/accordion/css/main.css.
-Some of the demos also have some styling for the accordions, which can be seen here: http://dev.dockstreetmedia.com/accordion/css/accordion.css.
+The demo pages have some basic CSS to add some structure to the page, which can be seen here: http://demo.dockstreetmedia.com/accordion/css/main.css.
+Some of the demos also have some styling for the accordions, which can be seen here: http://demo.dockstreetmedia.com/accordion/css/accordion.css.

 You can modify or add your own CSS to match your own preferences.

+##Demos##

+The demos index can be viewed here: http://demo.dockstreetmedia.com/accordion/index.html.
+View the source to see how each accordion was initialized and styled.

+##Learn / Adopt / Fork##
+The entirety of the plugin is included in this repository, including the demo section.
+You can easily view all of the code in order to learn more about it.
+I try to use clear commenting to explain the code.

+Also, feel free to adopt and adapt to make it your own.
+If you like, fork it and send over a pull request.
+Add or solve existing issues.
+It is open-source, after all.